Santa Claus: Letter writing

-Children sometimes write letters to Santa Claus, often with a wish list of presents that they wish to receive.
-Some postal services recognise this tradition, and may accept letters addressed to "Santa Claus".
-Writing letters to Santa Claus has the educational benefits of promoting literacy, computer literacy, and email literacy.
-A letter to Santa is often a child's first experience of correspondence.
-Written and sent with the help of a parent or teacher, children learn about the structure of a letter, salutations, and the use of an address and postcode.
+Children sometimes write letters to Santa Claus, often with a Christmas wish list.
+Some postal services collect and respond to letters addressed to Santa.
+Writing to Santa can promote literacy, including reading, writing, and, in digital contexts, computer and email skills.
+For many children, a letter to Santa is their first experience of correspondence.
+With guidance from a parent or teacher, they learn about letter structure, salutations, and the use of addresses and postcodes.